justsaumit/opencv-face-recognition-rpi4/README.md

 ## TDL

-- [ ]  Make folder if it doesn't exist.
+- [x]  Make folder if it doesn't exist.
 - [ ]  Set up WiFi client and access point.
 - [ ]  Install hostapd - WiFi driver (Ubuntu packs in Raspi?)
-- [ ]  Use NGINX/pipe output of FaceRecognizer window for Dash Livestream.
 - [ ]  Integrate Flask for WebUI.
 - [ ]  Address the limitations of Flask.
-- [ ]  Use NGINX + Django.
 - [ ]  Implement login authentication for admin and guest.
 - [ ]  View, add, and remove users from the database.
 - [ ]  Improve LBPH.
-- [ ]  Implement user-defined exception on WebUI for easy troubleshooting.

 # Steps to Follow Post-Installation